-I hesitate to use the word “trend” here as the word itself insinuates a fad or a passing phase.
-Employment, work and jobs are evolving at a higher rate than at any other time in history.
+I hesitate to use the words “office design trends” here as the words insinuates a fad or a passing phase.

-The Office is where you and your (full-time) staff spend roughly 25% of their life.
+The office is where you and your staff spend roughly 25% of their life.
 25%!
 Its design is a critical element to your business.

 An office is no longer seen as simply a place where people work simply because they have to.

-The findings from an Empirica study commissioned in 2014 showed that investment in workplace design and organisational culture can actually be a more cost effective strategy for talent attraction than higher salaries.
-It also showed a significant correlation on the extent to which employees connect and identify with their colleagues and the whole organisation.
+The findings from an Empirica study showed that investment in workplace design and organisational culture can actually be a more cost effective strategy for talent attraction than higher salaries.
+It also showed a significant correlation on the extent to which employees connect and identify with their colleagues.

 Humans are social, that is a fact.
 Most humans require socialisation to exist.
 When an employee sets foot into the office, they don’t simply “turn off” their social genetics, it therefore stands to reason that the workplace should support collaboration and socialisation to enable the workforce to run at optimum levels.

-Whether you choose an open plan or an office module style workspace, functional office design will incorporate areas that promote communication and engagement amongst the workforce.
+Whether you choose an open plan or a traditional office workspace, a good office design will incorporate areas that promote communication and engagement amongst the workforce.
 Break out areas, hospitable kitchen and eating areas, meditation rooms and games areas are all examples.

 - Smart technology, the use of apps to book rooms and meeting areas